mstksg/backprop/renders/backprop-mnist.md

 Types
 =====

-For the most part, we’re going to be using the great *[hmatrix]* library and its vector and matrix types.
+For the most part, we're going to be using the great *[hmatrix]* library and its vector and matrix types.
 It offers a type `L m n` for
 $m \times n$ matrices, and a type `R n` for an $n$ vector.

   [hmatrix]: http://hackage.haskell.org/package/hmatrix

-First things first: let’s define our neural networks as simple containers of parameters (weight matrices and bias vectors).
+First things first: let's define our neural networks as simple containers of parameters (weight matrices and bias vectors).

 First, a type for layers: